Satra (Ekasarana Dharma): Origin and evolution

 The next samhati, the Nikasamhati was established by Mathuradasa and Padma Ata, both of whom were disciples of Madhavdeva.
-It strictly conformed to the teaching of Madhavdeva and being a purist group placed more important on ascentism, Kamalabari Satra, Barpeta Satra and Madhupur Satra are the three centers of this samhati.
+It strictly conformed to the teaching of Madhavdeva and being a purist group placed more important on ascentism, Kamalabari Satra, Barpeta Satra and Madhupur Satra are the three centres of this samhati.
 The last of the samhati, the Kalasamhati concerned with the tribal and lowercaste societies, represented the offshoots of six sudra satra and six brahmana satra formed by Gopala Ata and his followers during the late 16th and early 17th centuries.
-The Mayamara satra and Dihing Satra, the two most important of the sudra satras admitted various local tribes into its fold — Kacharis, Kaibartas, Chutiyas, Morans, Ahoms etc. The Mayamara satra formed by Aniruddhadev (a disciple of Gopala Ata) later became the most prominent among the six sudra satra of the Kalasamhati and revolted against Ahom kingdom during the latter part of the 18th century.
+The Mayamara satra and Dihing Satra, the two most important of the sudra satras admitted various local tribes into its fold — Kacharis, Kaibartas, Chutias, Morans, Ahoms etc. The Mayamara satra formed by Aniruddhadev (a disciple of Gopala Ata) later became the most prominent among the six sudra satra of the Kalasamhati and revolted against Ahom kingdom during the latter part of the 18th century.

 The first three samhati —Brahmasamhati, Purusasamhati, Nikasamhati brought back the caste rules and Brahmanical rituals, while the Kalasamhati rejected caste rules and idol worship in its entirety.

 The Ahom kingdom initially resisted the ingress of religious preceptors it finally endorsed the Satras, enabling them to establish themselves on sound economics, make themselves attractive to the lay people, and spread the Ekasarana religion.
 The 17th century saw the rapid growth of the Eksarana Dharma in upper Assam and Majuli became a focal point of Satra tradition and authority.
 The number of Satras grew during this period, 125 Satras built in the 17th century and 85 Satras built in the 18th century, while suffering two major setbacks — Moamoria rebellion and Burmese invasion of Assam.